lexrammart/DNA_Toolkit/README.md

 - [ ] Graphical interface (front-end).

 ## 📄 Licence
-This project is under MIT Licence - see the [LICENCE](LICENCE) for more details.
+This project is under MIT Licence - see the [LICENSE](LICENSE) for more details.

 ***
 Made with 💜 by [Alejandro Ramírez](https://github.com/lexrammart)